 What is tied-up working capital in inventory?

-Tied-up working capital is the money stuck in your inventory.
-Every euro of ingredients in your cooler and warehouse is money you can't use for other purposes.
-It costs you:
+Tied-up working capital represents money frozen in your inventory.
+Every euro of ingredients sitting in your cooler and storage areas is cash you can't deploy elsewhere.
+The real costs include:

-- Interest costs: If you use credit, you pay interest on inventory money
+- Interest costs: If you use credit, you're paying interest on inventory money

 - Opportunity costs: Money you can't invest in marketing or renovations

-- Spoilage and waste: The longer inventory sits, the more risk of loss
+- Spoilage and waste: Longer inventory sits, higher the loss risk

 Restaurant with €15,000 inventory value at 6% interest: